ERASMUSlab/MESIA/README.md

       + chromStart - The starting position of the feature in the chromosome or scaffold.
       + chromEnd - The ending position of the feature in the chromosome or scaffold.
       + name - Name given to a region (preferably unique).
 Use "." if no name is assigned.
-      + score - Indicates how dark the peak will be displayed in the browser (0-1000).
+      + score - Indicates how dark the peak will be displayed in the browser.
       + strand - +/- to denote strand or orientation (whenever applicable).
 Use "." if no orientation is assigned.
       + signalValue - Measurement of overall (usually, average) enrichment for the region.
       + pValue - Measurement of statistical significance (-log10).